darioflute/sospex/INSTALL.md

 The packages *lmfit*, *reproject*, and *fitsio* have to be installed from other channels:

-conda install -c conda-forge lmfit -y

-conda install -c conda-forge reproject -y

-conda install -c conda-forge fitsio -y
+conda install -c conda-forge lmfit  reproject  fitsio -y

 Now you are ready to install sospex: